Bill McChesney (athlete)

-Bill McChesney, Jr. (January 8, 1959 - October 29, 1992) was an American long-distance runner from Eugene, Oregon.
-As of 2020, he is Oregon's record holder in the 5,000 meters.
+Bill McChesney, Jr. (January 8, 1959 – October 29, 1992) was an American long-distance runner from Eugene, Oregon.
+He is Oregon's former record holder in the 5,000 meters.

 Running career

 He graduated from South Eugene High School and earned All-American honors in cross-country and track and field while attending the University of Oregon.
 He qualified for the 1980 U.S. Olympic team in the 5,000 meters but was unable to compete due to the 1980 Summer Olympics boycott.
 He did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.
 McChesney was ranked first in America and fourth in the world in the 5,000-meters during the 1981 season.

 Death

 McChesney died in a car accident in 1992 outside of Toledo, Oregon.
 He was 33.